viaduck/docker/README.md

 * `viaduck/ci:latest`: Base CI image for native ViaDuck projects
 * `viaduck/ci:mingw`: Extends the base image with components needed for Windows cross-compilation
 * `viaduck/ci:android`: Extends the base image with components needed for Android cross-compilation
+* `viaduck/ci:gui`: Extends the base image with components needed for graphical UI development